vaulty-co/docs/docs/reference/actions.md

 }
 ```

-Action **detokenize** performs the opposite.
-First, it looks encrypted value in storage by provided token.
+Action `detokenize` performs the opposite.
+First, it looks encrypted value in storage by the provided token.
 Second, it decrypts the value.